 ‘Griefing’ is a term used in the gaming world for someone who intentionally trolls and annoys other players in multiplayer online games.

-Farage appears to say he had previously “logged on to Rishi ’s Minecraft server and managed to find and destroy his house,” the subject of an earlier satirical video by the same account.
+Farage appears to say he had previously “logged on to Rishi [Sunak]’s Minecraft server and managed to find and destroy his house,” the subject of an earlier satirical video by the same account.
 The video goes on to show him blowing up part of Keir Starmer’s castle base on the game.
 The video then cuts to Keir Starmer streaming, reacting to an explosion in his base and blaming it on Rishi Sunak.

-The video has been created using artificial intelligence to manipulate videos of Farage and Starmer so it appears as though they are saying words produced by an AI audio generator
+The video has been created using artificial intelligence to manipulate videos of Farage and Starmer so it appears as though they are saying words produced by an AI audio generator.

 The account that posted the video has numerous others with similar content, including AI-created videos of Boris Johnson and Rishi Sunak playing Minecraft.